 Toronto MOA Paulo Cortez says interacting with patients is his favourite part of the job.

 “On a daily basis, my responsibilities include scheduling patients, answering phone calls, updating the electronic medical records, organizing files, and providing for all the needs of patients when they arrive at the clinic.
 But my favourite part is building rapport with the patients.
 I really enjoy getting to meet new people.”

 If you’d like to become a medical office assistant and need information about training, our admissions team can help.
 An advisor can guide you through the program and answer your questions.

 Our goal is to provide guidance and support.

-Click below to explore Herzing’s Medical Office Administration program and chat live with an Admissions Advisor.
+Click below to explore Herzing’s MOA program and chat live with an admissions advisor.
 We’re here to help!